JHL328/my_eval/README.md

 pip install -e .
 pip install langdetect, immutabledict
 ```

+To run MBPP+ and HumanEval+, lm-evaluation-harness should be updated to the latest version.

 > [!IMPORTANT]
 > Currently we are seeing OOM issues in MMLU evaluation with lm_eval using vllm as backend, this is [a known bug](https://github.com/EleutherAI/lm-evaluation-harness/issues/2490).
 To bypass this, users need to add `prompt_logprobs=1` to `SamplingParams` in function `_dummy_run` in vllm: `vllm/worker/model_runner.py`.